With over 2 billion active users and a 98% open rate, WhatsApp is the go-to channel for all your customer communication.

 What are the features of WhatsApp Business API?

-Businesses must abide by the following requirements when obtaining an opt-in on WhatsApp:
+Businesses must abide by the following requirements when obtaining the opt-in on WhatsApp:

-- Businesses should convey the necessary information to the customers and provide the consent option to receive messages from the business over WhatsApp
+- Convey the necessary information to the customers and provide the consent option to receive messages from the business over WhatsApp

-- Businesses should mention the business name and identity that a person is obtaining to get messages from.
+- Mention the business name and identity that a person is obtaining to get messages from.

-These are messages sent within the 'service window.'
-WhatsApp allows you to send messages to your customers within 24 hours of receiving a message from them.
+These are messages sent within the 'service window’ i.e. a 24 hour window set by WhatsApp that starts after receiving a message from the customer.
 These messages can include text, emojis, stickers, links, images, videos, and documents.

 Businesses cannot send messages to their customers beyond the window of 24 hours.
 Post that, the API automatically closes the session window from the last message sent by the customer.
 Although, businesses can initiate the conversation with customers who have opted in for communication with consent.